-8) A statement on any special commission received by the fund manager during the period, clearly identifying what they are and the manner in which they were utilized (if any).
+8) Special commission received by the fund manager during the period, clearly identifying what they are and the manner in which they were utilized (if any).

-Any other data and other information required by these Regulations to be included in this report.
+9) Any other data and other information required by these Regulations to be included in this report.